 Taiwan: EC pills remain subject to prescription

-The World Health Organization recommends making EC pills available without a prescription.
-According ECEC’s information, EC pills with ulipristal acetate (UPA) and with levonorgestrel (LNG) are registered in Taiwan.
+The World Health Organization (WHO) recommends making EC pills available without a prescription.
+The International Federation of Obstetrics and Gynecology (FIGO) supports over the counter provision on EC pills.
+In Taiwan EC pills with ulipristal acetate (UPA) and with levonorgestrel (LNG) are registered and available.